 How are we rendering the maps?

 If we can’t get GIS data directly from the operators and we live for that happy day when an operator does provide GIS data, then we import the maps we find into Google Earth for tracing.
 Google Earth has an absolutely brilliant facility for tracing image maps.
 Very simple to use and very intuitive.
-Once a map has been traced, we export it in KML format and convert the KML file into CSV format.
+Once a map has been traced, we export it in KML format and import them onto the Carto GIS platform.
+Here are complete instructions on how you can convert and add a map to AfTerFibre.